Anna Potok: Maximilian

 After coming to the United States Potok and her brother opened their salon, and in 1942, relocated to West 57th Street, where a store is still located as of 2022.
 Maximilian expressed his distaste for the functional cold-weather furs for bureaucrats and their wives that had been their typical Polish output, and wanted to attract a more glamorous Hollywood clientele.
 His sister supported him in this, using her art training to design dramatic and eye-catching furs to draw in their ideal customers.
 Their first fashion shows attracted wealthy clients such as Marjorie Merriweather Post, Mrs. Loel Guinness, Thelma Chrysler Foy and Babe Paley.
-The choice of the name Maximilian for their re-named business, which suggested European imperial grandeur, helped the company appeal to its target customer base.
+The choice of the name Maximilian for their renamed business, which suggested European imperial grandeur, helped the company appeal to its target customer base.
 Other customers included Helena Rubinstein, Diana Ross, Sophia Loren and the Duchess of Windsor, for whom Potok designed her first suit in Russian broadtail.
 Maximilian supplied furs to many First Ladies, including Lady Bird Johnson, Nancy Reagan, Jacqueline Kennedy Onassis, and Claude Pompidou of France.

 Tailored suits made from fur like the one first made for the Duchess of Windsor became a Maximilian speciality and were considered their innovation, as were full-length evening fur coats and pieces combining more than one type of fur.
 Potok had a signature technique of treating sable fur to make it appear plumper and richer, and for using mink fur that had been brushed upwards to make it look like sable.
 Other innovations included furs dyed unusual colours, and mink coats made to resemble leopard or feathers.
 Maximilian received the Coty Award twice, the first time in 1948 as a special award that was also awarded to two other furriers, Joseph de Leo and Esther Dorothy; and the second time in 1965, when the special award was presented directly to Potok.
 In 1950, Maximilian decided to invite Emeric Partos of Dior, Paris, to do a guest collection for them.
 This resulted in Partos emigrating to New York, terminating his contract with Dior, and staying with Maximilian until 1955 when he was offered a job as head furrier for Bergdorf Goodman.
 Partos would himself receive the Coty for his fur designs in 1957.
 Other notable designers who worked for Maximilian included Betty Yokova between 1948 and 1963, and Karl Lagerfeld in the 1990s.